mrhrifat/nextjs-interview-questions/README.md

    [:arrow_up: Back to Top](#app-router-table-of-contents)

-3. ### How do you create a dynamic route in the App Router?
+3. ### How do you create a dynamic route with app router in Next.js?

    In the App Router, you create dynamic routes by using square brackets in the file name.
 For example, to create a dynamic blog post route, you would create a file named `[slug]/page.js` inside the `blog` directory.